adner/adner.github.io/_posts/2025-12-30-agent-365-notifications.markdown

 ![alt text](/images/251230/image-1.png)

-The last handler - `OnMessageAsync` - is for responding to messages from all other channels, for example Teams.
+The last handler, `OnMessageAsync`, is for responding to messages from all other channels, for example Teams.

 ```csharp
 protected async Task OnMessageAsync(ITurnContext turnContext, ITurnState turnState, CancellationToken cancellationToken)